 Coast Caregiver Resource Center

-We provide caregiver support services in Santa Barbara, Ventura and San Luis Obispo Counties.
-We offer individualized consultations, and can often assist with short term respite and/or counseling costs.
-Most services are free or provided at low cost to family caregivers.
+Our services are available throughout the Santa Barbara, Ventura and San Luis Obispo counties.
+Regardless of income, most services are free or provided at low cost to family caregivers.

 Se Habla Español.

 All clients receive free, confidential and personalized guidance in managing caregiving responsibilities and referrals to helpful resources.
 Trained staff provide individualized assessment and care planning, including: